geoserver/geoserver-history/doc/en/user/source/community/css/styled-marks.rst

       which context it is used in
     * ``:nth-mark(n)`` specifies that a rule applies to the symbol used for the nth stacked point marker on a feature.
+    * ``:nth-shield(n)`` specifies that a rule applies to the symbol used for the background of the nth stacked label on a feature
     * ``:nth-stroke(n)`` specifies that a rule applies to the symbol used for the nth stacked stroke pattern on a feature.
     * ``:nth-fill(n)`` specifies that a rule applies to the symbol used for the